Vietnam railways – HCMC to Da Nang, Vietnam

 I was able to live like a local and able to take advantage of the inexpensive lifestyle.

-Everything you would do was so much cheaper too!
-I would get a chair massage almost daily $5 including a great tip.
-Going out to eat was amazing too as Cebu is a call center hub.
+Everything you would do was so much cheaper, too!
+I would get a chair massage almost daily for $5, including a great tip.
+Going out to eat was amazing, too, as Cebu is a call center hub.
 Since they worked the overnight shift to support the Americas, everything was always open to keep the city moving.

 I would see people going to work at 8 PM with McDonald’s breakfast and coffee, for example.